magnus-lycka/luantibot/docs/implementation_plan.md

   which in Lua are silently `nil` rather than an error.
 This is the single highest-value Lua tool.
 - **stylua** — formatter.
 Rust binary, no config needed beyond a line width.
+- **luacov** — line coverage, via `./scripts/coverage`.
+Deliberately not part of the normal run: `debug.sethook` turns LuaJIT's compiler off, so an instrumented suite costs a few hundred times a plain one, which looks indistinguishable from a hang.
+Its config lives in `mods/luantibot/.luacov`, and `includeuntestedfiles` there is load-bearing — without it a module with no spec at all is simply absent from the report and the total is computed over whatever happened to run.
+It read 98.89% while two modules sat at zero.

+**Every test run goes through `scripts/capped`.** Python test runners truncate their own assertion diffs; busted does not, so an assertion over a large collection formats the entire difference into one string.
+One did, and the editor reached 20 GB before it could be stopped.
+The wrapper caps the stream and kills the producer rather than merely hiding the output — but the real lesson is in the assertions: report a count and a couple of examples, never a whole collection.

 `.luacheckrc`: